 The course teaches students about the major causes of global morbidity and mortality and the patterns of variations among and within countries.
 Communicable and non-communicable diseases, as well as injuries will be covered.(3 credits).
-Course Instructor: B. Elias Snyder, PhD, FNP-C, ACHPN cutting issues such as poverty, environmental degradation and the impact of globalization on health.
-Topics include maternal and child health, gender and violence, nutrition, water and sanitation (3 credits).
 Course Instructor: Charlotte Nwogwugwu, DrPH, BSN, RN, HIV PCP, CPH-BC